robodatalab/authorship/README.md

 ## Privacy

 **Where this is going.** The goal is an Authorship that runs entirely on your machine.
-Today that takes more memory than most machines have, so the heavier work is moving to a hosted backend instead — one we run ourselves, on our own hardware, with open-weight models.
-Your manuscript goes to it and no further: not to Google, and not to any other AI company.
-Once it is in place it replaces Gemini too.
-Until then, what follows is what the extension does today.

-Everything runs on your machine, with one exception, and the exception is opt-in.
+The models worth using need more memory than most machines have, so for now they are served from a backend we host ourselves — open-weight models on our own hardware.
+Your manuscript goes there and no further.
+One of them is not ours yet: fixing the style is still served by Google's Gemini API, through the backend and on the backend's own account, and that goes when the open-weight model that replaces it is in.

-The models are downloaded once and then run locally, against a server the extension starts on `127.0.0.1:8765` and talks to over the loopback interface.
+The editor is yours alone.
+Writing, importing and exporting markdown, building the table of contents, dividing a story into parts, exporting the EPUB and the rules half of the prose check all happen in VS Code and in the server the extension starts on `127.0.0.1:8765`, which it talks to over the loopback interface.
+Nothing about them leaves the machine.
-Writing, checking the prose, correcting a paragraph, writing a blurb, building the book and dividing it into parts all happen there.
-Your manuscript is not uploaded, and the only thing that goes out over the network is the download
-itself: the installer, the Python packages and the model weights.

-**Fix Style & Grammar is the exception**, and it is switched off until you switch it on: **Experimental › Use Gemini For Style Correction** in Settings.
-It sends the chapters of the document it is run on to Google's Gemini API, over the internet, on your own API key.
-It sends the chapter titles and the markdown written under them, and nothing else — your notes, blurb, cover, title page and contents stay here.
-Nothing is sent until you press the button, and Authorship asks you to sign in before it will send anything at all.
-What Google does with it is governed by the terms of the account the key belongs to, not by this extension.

-Your key is kept in this machine's keychain, through VS Code's secret store.
-It is not written to settings, does not sync, and never goes anywhere except to the local server that uses it. `Authorship: Sign out of Gemini` deletes it.
+What sends prose is what asks a model: fixing the style, the grammar half of the prose check, writing a blurb, writing the story so far, and identifying the plots.
+Each of them sends the story and nothing else — the chapters' titles and the markdown written under them, and for the story so far those of the earlier volumes you name.
+Your notes, the blurb, the cover, the title page and the table of contents stay here; they are about the book rather than in it.
+Nothing is sent until you press the button that starts it.

+There is no API key in your editor, in your settings or in your keychain.
+Whatever credentials the models need are the backend's own, and nothing about your account goes from here.

 ---